 Boasting better-than-broadcast quality reception, and extremely low noise across the audio spectrum, your MW-2 PLL tuner is a winner in both function and performance.

 This new MW-2 PLL tuner has rock solid and stable operation -- with user interface directly under microprocessor control -- and this tuner even makes mono AM stations sound better!

 Received stations are drift-free thanks to Quartz Crystal Synthesized Phase Locked Loop (PLL) Continuous Electronic Tuning.
-This feature eliminates microphonics, unstable operation, and tuning drift.
+This evolutionary feature eliminates all microphonics, unstable operation, and tuning drift.
 Also, the tuning range is not condensed in the upper end of the broadcast band.
-Touching this tuner will not upset the lock on AM stereo stations.
+Touching the tuning knob or moving the tuner will not upset the lock on AM stereo stations.

-Either 9kHz or 10kHz station tuning steps are included in this new phase stable design, based upon your location of use at the time of order placement.
+Either 9kHz or 10kHz station tuning steps are included in this new phase stable design, based upon tuner's shipping destination at the time of order placement.